Toyota 4x4 how to replace front wheel unit bearings

 Bearing separator bolted on between bearing and hub flange ready for pressing:

 Using a shop press, press out the wheel hub spindle from the bearing.
-Make sure you use the appropriate size press tool (we are using a large socket) only pushing on the wheel hub spindle.
+Make sure you use the appropriate size Toyota front wheel bearing tool (we are using a large socket) only pushing on the wheel hub spindle.
 Tip: Put a card board box below your press as the wheel hub will fall free of the press, the box will catch it and keep it from being damaged.

 Unit bearing w/separator in shop press ready to be pressed out:

 The hub spindle is now free!

 Wheel flange hub spindle: